Prosecutors plan to dismiss charges against Alec Baldwin in 'Rust' shooting, Baldwin's attorney tells CNN - Local News 8

 As part of a wrongful death settlement between Matthew Hutchins, the widower of Halyna Hutchins, Baldwin and “Rust” producers, production on the film has resumed.
 Matthew Hutchins is now serving as an executive producer on the project.

-A status hearing in the case is scheduled to take place Friday.
+A status hearing in the case is scheduled to take place Friday, according to the First Judicial District Court.
+The hearing, scheduled for 4:30 p.m.
+ET, will live stream on the New Mexico Courts YouTube site.

+Judge Mary Marlow Sommer and attorneys are expected to attend the hearing via Google Meet.

 The-CNN-Wire